-Radio-frequency identification (RFID) is the wireless non-contact use of radio-frequency electromagnetic fields to transfer data.
+RFID is the wireless non-contact use of radio-frequency electromagnetic fields to transfer data.
 Unlike a bar code, the tag does not necessarily need to be within line of sight of the reader, and may be embedded in the tracked object.
 It can also be read only or read-write enabling information to be either permanently stored in the tag or it can be read-write where information can be continually updated and over-written on the tag.

 RFID has found its importance in a wide range of markets including livestock identification and Automated Vehicle Identification (AVI) systems and are now commonly used in tracking consumer products worldwide.
 Many manufacturers use the tags to track the location of each product they make from the time it's made until it's pulled off the shelf and tossed in a shopping cart.

 These automated wireless AIDC systems are effective in manufacturing environments where barcode labels could not survive.
 They can be used in pharmaceutical to track consignments, they can also be used in cold chain distribution to monitor temperature fluctuations.
 This is particularly useful to ensure frozen and chilled foods have not deviated from the required temperature parameters during transit.

 Cost used to be a prohibitive factor in the widespread use of RFID tags however the unit costs have reduced considerably to make this a viable technology to improve track and trace throughout the supply chain.
 Many leading supermarket chains employ RFID insisting that their suppliers incorporate this technology into the packaging of the products in order to improve supply chain efficiency and traceability.